-As of March 31, 2002, our executive officers, directors and affiliated entities together beneficially own approximately 42.44% of the outstanding shares of our common stock, assuming the exercise of options which are currently exercisable.
+Our executive officers, directors and affiliated entities together beneficially own approximately 51.62% of the outstanding shares of our common stock as of June 30, 2002 and 45.9% as of December 31, 2002, assuming the exercise of options and warrants which are currently exercisable, held by these stockholders.
 As a result, these stockholders, acting together, will be able to exercise considerable influence over matters requiring approval by our stockholders, including the election of directors, and may not always act in the best interests of other stockholders.
-Such a concentration of ownership may have the effect of delaying or preventing a change in control of our company, including transactions in which our stockholders might otherwise receive a premium for their shares over then current market prices.
+Such a concentration of ownership may have the effect of delaying or preventing a change in control of us, including transactions in which our stockholders might otherwise receive a premium for their shares over then current market prices.